Personal Finance

 FHA Loans

-FHA loans are mortgages insured by the Federal Housing Administration (FHA) and are another example of a nonconventional loan.
-FHA loans are an option for many borrowers who are looking for a low down payment and a lower credit score requirement than available through conventional mortgages.
+FHA loans are mortgages insured by the Federal Housing Administration.
+FHA loans are an option for many borrowers who are looking for a lower down payment or credit score requirement than what’s available through conventional mortgages.

 Jumbo Loans

 Jumbo loans are nonconforming mortgages with loan amounts that are larger than those accepted by Fannie Mae or Freddie Mac.
-Because jumbo loans are considered riskier than conforming loans, they often have higher interest rates and stricter underwriting requirements.
+Because jumbo loans are considered riskier than conforming loans, they often have higher interest rates and more strict underwriting requirements.

 Portfolio Loans

-It’s a loan that the lender who loaned the money to the borrower decides to keep in their investment portfolio; hence, the name portfolio loan.
-By keeping the loan and taking on any risks associated with the loan, the lender determines their own guidelines and terms for the loan.
+Portfolio loans are funded by banks and private investors, allowing the lender to build flexibility into the loan because it’s not tied to external agency standards.
+By keeping the loan and taking on any associated risk, the lender determines their own guidelines and terms for the loan.

 What are some options I can get with my mortgage?

-The loan term is how long you have to repay the home loan.
-The most common loan term is 30 years, but terms of 20, 15, and 10 years are also available.
-Loans with shorter terms have higher monthly payments, but may offer lower interest rates.
+This is how long you repay the home loan.
+The most common loan term is 30 years, but terms of 40, 20, 15, and 10 years are also available, dependind on the lender.
+Loans with shorter terms have higher monthly payments but may offer lower interest rates.

 Interest-Only Loan